https://www.facebook.com/pages/BC-FIT-Personal-Training/184854951531625

 To Fall Asleep — Tart Cherry Juice/Warm Milk/Chamomile

-th century.
+Brandy used to be the go-to sedative in the medical community during the 19th century.
 A hot whiskey (or seven) before bed may soothe you into dreamland, but for an alcohol-free drink, try tart cherry juice.
 It ups melatonin levels, which help improve sleep duration and sleep quality.
 Chamomile can also help ease you into a deep sleep.

 To Lift Spirits — Lemon Balm Tea